 Have you ever wondered why wine is aerated?
+Or, maybe what does aerating wine do?
 There is method to the madness so read on to find out how aerating your wine results in improved aroma and a smoother finish, time after time.

 Wines which have been in the bottle for over two years will benefit most from aerating or being decanted.
 This is opposed to being poured straight from the bottle and into your glass.

 Aged red wines which have undergone oak treatment are typically wines that will benefit most from aeration.
 Like their red counterparts, aged white wines which have been subject to fermentation in oak barrels are also a good candidate for aeration before being drunk.
 It is worth noting that most white wines do not undergo any fermentation in oak barrels, with the exception of chardonnay.
 This limits the scope for aerating white wine.

 Young fresh red wines and most white wines, are typically fermented [the primary process of turning grapes juice into wine] in steel tanks or concrete vats.
 These wines already express great primary aromas, freshness of fruit and good levels of acidity.
 Winemakers expect these wines to be consumed within 12-24 months after release of the vintage.
 You can still aerate a young wine but it is not essential.
 Furthermore, it will not notably change the taste profile and aroma of the wine.